phenixphp/phenix-docs/src/guide/routing.md

 ## Route middlewares

-Middleware allows you to alter the flow of a request, perform validations, return responses, all using the chain of responsibility design pattern.
+Middleware allows you to alter the flow of a request, perform validations, and return responses, all using the chain of responsibility design pattern.
 You can assign one or many middlewares to your routes.

 ```php
 Route::get('/users/{user}', function (Request $request) {